Citizenship

 If your citizenship application is refused, you may also seek judicial review of the decision by the Federal Court of Canada.
 This is not an appeal of the decision.
 You have thirty (30) days from the date on the refusal letter to apply.

-My application has been returned because it’s incomplete.
-Do I have to recalculate my physical presence (time lived in Canada)?
+My citizenship application was returned to me.
+Do I have to recalculate my physical presence (time lived in Canada) before I resubmit it?

-Check the letter we send with your incomplete application.
+Check the letter we sent with your incomplete application.
 It tells you if you have to recalculate your physical presence.

 You must recalculate your physical presence if your application was returned because

-Make sure the application date on the application form and the calculator printout are the same.
+Make sure the application date in the calculator and date of signature on the application form are the same.

 Do I need to ask the Canada Border Services Agency for a history of entries when applying for citizenship?